dart-backend/angel/README.md

 See all the packages in the `packages/` directory.

+## Important Notes
+This is a port to get Angel Framework to work with Dart 2.10.x and above.
+Dart version below 2.10.x is not supported.

+Branch: sdk-2.10.x
+- Support dart 2.10.x only.
+Use sdk: ">=2.10.0 <2.12.0"
+- Status: Working.
+Not all plugin packages are tested.

+Branch: sdk-2.12.x
+- Support dart 2.12.x.
+Use sdk: ">=2.10.0 <3.0.0"
+- Do not support NNBD
+- Status: Working.
+Not all plugin packages are migrated and tested.

+Branch: 2.12.x-nnbd
+- Support dart 2.12.x.
+Use sdk: ">=2.12.0 <3.0.0"
+- Support NNBD
+- Status: To be available once all the dependency libraries support NNBD

+New features planned
+- None

 ## Installation & Setup

 Once you have [Dart](https://www.dartlang.org/) installed, bootstrapping a project is as simple as running a few shell commands: